 Like many other social media platforms, as TikTok rapidly grows they have been looking at ways to monetise their short form video content platform.
 A key part of this process will be through eCommerce and allowing users to make in-app purchases.

-Despite its rapid growth, TikTok is still a baby in the world of social media.
+Despite its rapid growth, TikTok is still young in the world of social media.
 The platform remains at risk of losing its top creators to more established platforms.
-Therefore, by creating a stronger monetisation process they will provide an incentive for creators to use the platform, as opposed to posting their content elsewhere.
+Therefore, by creating a stronger monetisation process, they will provide an incentive for creators to use the platform, as opposed to posting their content elsewhere.

 Last May, Facebook released new tools to improve shopping experience on the platform, as well as photo-sharing app Instagram.
 Pinterest also edged more into eCommerce by channeling buyers to merchant websites.

 It’s fair to say that, as a new app, TikTok is growing rapidly, but how do they plan on keeping up with their competitors?

 Recently, TikTok have been trialling new in-app eCommerce features with selected brands and creators.

 Since 2019, TikTok has also been working on eCommerce offerings to allow creators ways of making money on the app.
 Starting with basic shopping links within clips, similar to affiliate marketing links that we are all used to seeing across social media.

 They then moved onto developing in-platform selling tools, like live-stream shopping events and a Shopify integration to display in-stream product ads.
 Live-stream shopping was experimented with Walmart in 2020, to enable them to authentically engage with their community.
 According to WARC data, live-streaming commerce in China is expected to more than double this year to $171 billion.
 As social media trends normally come from trends within the Chinese market, live-streaming seems like a logical option for the app.